bheim/digital-garden-jekyll-template/_notes/I was curious whether I should be concerned about the carbon emissions from ChatGPT.md

 ### Extra Notes

-I found out using [this platform](https://convelyze.pages.dev/dashboard) that I actually clock in at just about 75 chats a day.
-1.5x the amount I thought a power user would use.
-My assumption seems to be wrong or I'm just a super power user.
+I found out using [this platform](https://convelyze.pages.dev/dashboard) that I actually clock in at just about 25 chats a day.
+A little less than the amount I thought a power user would use.
+I use ChatGPT quite a lot but I don't run automations on it, so my assumption seems to be somewhat right.

 Anyways, this would only increase my estimates by 87.5% (I say only as comparisons remain on the scale of orders of magnitude).
-On the scale of a year, we're looking at 75 x 365=27375 which is roughly a sixth of a 3-hour plane ride.
+On the scale of a year, we're looking at 25 x 365= 9125 which is roughly 6% of a 3-hour plane ride.